 Alex understands firsthand the challenges that confront organizations seeking to understand and manage the risks posed by this dynamic field.
 Before returning to private practice in 2017, he served for six years as in-house counsel for SAS, a global provider of analytics, business intelligence and data management software and services.
 As the company’s lead Privacy Counsel, Alex managed the company’s global privacy program and advised on domestic and international privacy and data security issues arising throughout the company’s operations.

 In 2018 Alex was certified as a Specialist in Privacy and Information Security Law by the North Carolina State Bar Board of Legal Specialization as part of its inaugural class of board-certified Specialists in the field.
+He has also been certified by the International Association of Privacy Professionals (IAPP) as a Certified Information Privacy Professional/United States (CIPP/US), a Certified Information Privacy Technologist (CIPT), and a Fellow of Information Privacy (FIP), and in 2018 was designated by the IAPP as a Privacy Law Specialist as part of its inaugural class of specialists in the area of Privacy Law.

 Alex received his B.A., summa cum laude, from Wake Forest University as a Phi Beta Kappa graduate.
 He received his J.D., with distinction, from Stanford Law School.
 Following law school he served as a law clerk for the Honorable Milton I. Shadur in the United States District Court for the Northern District of Illinois.